spalonytoster/motor-insurance-sales/project-overview.md

 We bet that almost every client would answer they drive safely.
 They would anticipate higher price for insurance if they answered otherwise.

 On the other side we could ask if customer has children and what age are the children.
 That is because if the customer has children with age below 14 years old he is more probable to drive safely.
-Otherwise if customer has no children and is of age up to 25 years old he might be driving recklessly and effectively create damage to other vehicle (generate claim and we have to pay for the damages).
+Otherwise, if customer has no children and is of age up to 25 years old he might be driving recklessly and effectively create damage to other vehicle (generate claim and we have to pay for the damages).

 With its analytics it is able to:
 1. Inform about conversion rates for particular product configurations (e.g. configuration with question about driving style versus question about children).
 This will be a killer feature for my business since I will get clear insights on what strategies of data procurement yield more profits.

-### Forms Definitions
+#### Forms Definitions
 Schema for forms' UI that is being rendered on the frontend app.
 Such form is used to procure all data needed for:
 1. Risk assessment during quotation (using tarrification/pricing module).